Vandhana-Mohan/todaysMood/readme.md

 name = "Truman Burbank";
 console.log(greetings[name.split(" ")[0].toLowerCase()]);

 //> "Good morning.
-And in case I don't see you, good afternoon, evening, and good night."
+And in case I don't see you, good afternoon, good evening, and good night."
 ```

 It's all just depending on what value is held in `name`!
 This will work with 100 names or 100,000 names, and it's a _lot_ less code.